18F/api.data.gov/README.md

 All contributions are welcome.
 To submit a change, fork this repo, commit your changes, and send us a [pull request](https://help.github.com/articles/using-pull-requests).

+To edit the agency list on the homepage, just [edit this file](https://github.com/18F/api.data.gov/blob/master/source/docs/index.md).
+To add an agency page, create or edit [a page like this](https://github.com/18F/api.data.gov/blob/master/source/docs/fda.md) for each agency.

 ## Setup

 Ruby 1.9+ is required to build the site.